 Dale Carnegie’s 1930s book How to Win Friends and Influence People has still a lot to taught us, and indeed, there have been writers who have expanded upon the lessons contained here.

-But I’m rereading now Carnegie’s book, starting with the first chapter, where he advises us not to criticize, because criticism leads to people getting defensive and resentful.
+But I’m rereading Carnegie’s book now, starting with the first chapter, where he advises us not to criticize, because criticism leads to people getting defensive and resentful.
 So far, nothing mind-blowing.
 But Carnegie also explains why people’s reactions are negative, and that’s because people, no matter how much they may be at fault, always rationalize that they are good people and have done nothing wrong, or that they did the best they could do in the given circumstances.

 Something to ponder.
 Also, as a general rule, it’s best to advise people on what to do from a point on rather than what not to do.
 Instead of criticizing a relative for doing things a certain way, try to show them how they could do things differently.
 But of course this is tricky too, because many people are very set in their ways.
 Still, in certain circumstances people are open to hear certain things and willing to change.